What does this article cover?

-I have a subscription, and now I'm buying a subscription with a different billing cycle!
+You have a subscription, and now you’re buying a subscription with a different billing cycle!

 In this new example:

-- Let's say that I have purchased 5 x Server Boosts Monthly on August 19, 2019!
-However, I decide I want to also buy Nitro Yearly!
+- Let's say that you purchased 5 x Server Boosts Monthly on August 19, 2019!
+However, you have now decided you want to also buy Nitro Yearly!

 The previously bought Server Boosts Monthly would change into a Yearly subscription in order to simplify all subscription charges to one payment date!